aelzeiny/airflow-aws-executors/readme.md

     To change the parameters used to run a task in FARGATE or ECS, the user can overwrite the path to specify another python dictionary.
 More documentation can be found in the `Extensibility` section below.
     * **default**: airflow_aws_executors.conf.ECS_FARGATE_RUN_TASK_KWARGS
+* `adopt_task_instances`
+  * **description**: Boolean flag.
+If set to True, the executor will try to adopt orphaned task instances from a SchedulerJob shutdown event (for example when a scheduler container is re-deployed or terminated).
+    If set to False (default), the executor will terminate all active ECS Tasks when the scheduler shuts down.
+    More documentation can be found in the [airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html#scheduler-tuneables).
+  * **default**: False

 *NOTE: Modify airflow.cfg or export environmental variables.
 For example:*